Frequently Asked Questions

 - To provide law-related education programs for the public;

 - To improve the administration of justice; or

 - For such other programs for the benefit of the public as are specifically approved from time to time by the Supreme Court of Idaho.

 The Idaho Law Foundation usually accepts applications between mid July and mid September each year.
 Our website will announce any requests for proposals.
 Completed applications must be submitted to Idaho Law Foundation by the published deadline.
 During the application period downloadable grant applications are available on the Idaho Law Foundation website.
-If your organization would like to receive notice of the next available grant application cycle, please send complete business contact information to Ashley McDermott.
+If your organization would like to receive notice of the next available grant application cycle, please send complete business contact information to Lindsey Peterson.

 Grants are funded for a calendar year, from January 1 to December 31.

 Grants are reviewed by the IOLTA Grant Committee who makes funding recommendations to the Idaho Law Foundation Board of Directors.